amitsagargowda/LetsUpgrade-AI-ML/README.md

 ##### 5) aiml_day4_assignment5.ipynb
          Consider a list of 10 elements.
 Print all the elements in the list which are greater than 7 when that number is divided 2.

+## **Day-5**

+##### 1) aiml_day5_assignment1.ipynb
+         Write a Python program to find the first 20 non-even prime natural numbers.

+##### 2) aiml_day5_assignment2.ipynb
+         Write a Python program to implement 15 functions of string.

+#####  3) aiml_day5_assignment3.ipynb
+           Write a Python program to check if the given string is a Palindrome or Anagram or None of them.
+Display the message accordingly to the user.

+##### 4) aiml_day5_assignment4.ipynb
+         Write a Python's user defined function that removes all the additional characters from the string and converts it finally to lower case using built-in lower(). eg: If the string is "Dr. Darshan Ingle @AI-ML Trainer", then the output be "drdarshaningleaimltrainer".